Lathish-2005/HELMET-DETECTION-IN-TRAFFIC-/README.md

 Web Interface: Simple, responsive UI for authorized users to access detection results.

 This project demonstrates the integration of machine learning, web development, and database systems to build a practical safety tool.

+NOTE: CHANGE THE NAME OF THE DATABASE YOU CREATED IN PHPMYADMIN IN THE PHP SERVER CODE,